chicio/chicio.github.io/src/posts/2025-01-03-styled-component-transient-props-type-mapped-type-typescript.md

 The framework offers a couple of ways to avoid this behavior.
 The first one is [Transient props](https://styled-components.com/docs/api#transient-props).
 By using `$` as a prefix of a prop name it will not be propagated.
-The second one is the `shouldforwardProp`.
+The second one is the `shouldForwardProp`.
 This is a fine-grained way to prevent the prop forward with a specific filter that acts on the name of the props.
-You can add it using  the `withConfig` api or the `shouldforwardProp` prop as in the example below.
+You can add it using  the `withConfig` api or the `shouldForwardProp` prop as in the example below.

 ```tsx
 interface BigCardProps {